Multi-Task Learning in Natural Language Processing: An Overview: Application in NLP Tasks

 \subsection{Task Relatedness in MTL}

 A key issue that affects the performance of MTL is how to properly choose a set of tasks for joint training.
 Generally, tasks that are similar and complementary to each other are suitable for multi-task learning, and there are some works that studies this issue for NLP tasks.
-For semantic sequence labeling tasks, \cite{mp17} reports that MTL works best when the label distribution of auxiliary tasks has low kurtosis and high entropy.
+For semantic sequence labeling tasks, \citet{mp17} report that MTL works best when the label distribution of auxiliary tasks has low kurtosis and high entropy.
 This finding also holds for rumor verification \cite{klz18}.
-Similarly, \cite{llzs16} reports that tasks with major differences, such as implicit and explicit discourse classification, may not benefit much from each other.
-To quantitatively estimate the likelihood of two tasks benefiting from joint training, \cite{sb20} proposes a dataset similarity metric which considers both tokens and their labels.
+Similarly, \citet{llzs16} report that tasks with major differences, such as implicit and explicit discourse classification, may not benefit much from each other.
+To quantitatively estimate the likelihood of two tasks benefiting from joint training, \citet{sb20} propose a dataset similarity metric which considers both tokens and their labels.
 The proposed metric is based on the normalized mutual information of the confusion matrix between label clusters of two datasets.
 Such similarity metrics could help identify helpful tasks and improve the performance of MTL models that are empirically hard to achieve through manual selection.

-As MTL assumes certain relatedness and complementarity between the chosen tasks, the performance gain brought by MTL can in turn reveal the strength of such relatedness. \cite{chs18} studies the pairwise impact of joint training among 11 tasks under 3 different MTL schemes and shows that MTL on a set of properly selected tasks outperforms MTL on all tasks.
-The harmful tasks either are totally unrelated to other tasks or possess a small dataset that can be easily overfitted.
-For dependency parsing problems, \cite{pts17,ks19} claim that MTL works best for formalisms that are more similar. \cite{drls19} models the interplay of the metaphor and emotion via MTL and reports that metaphorical features are beneficial to sentiment analysis tasks.
-Unicoder \cite{hldgsjz19} presents results of jointly fine-tuning on different sets of languages as well as pairwise cross-language transfer among 15 languages, and finds that knowledge transfer between English, Spanish, and French is easier than other sets of languages.
+As MTL assumes certain relatedness and complementarity between the chosen tasks, the performance gain brought by MTL can in turn reveal the strength of such relatedness. \citet{chs18} study the pairwise impact of joint training among 11 tasks under 3 different MTL schemes and show that MTL on a set of properly selected tasks outperforms MTL on all tasks.
+The harmful tasks either are totally unrelated to other tasks or possess a small dataset that is prone to overfitting.
+For dependency parsing problems, \citet{pts17,ks19} claim that MTL works best for formalisms that are more similar. \citet{drls19} model the interplay of the metaphor and emotion via MTL and reports that metaphorical features are beneficial to sentiment analysis tasks.
+Unicoder \cite{hldgsjz19} presents results of jointly fine-tuning on different sets of languages as well as pairwise cross-language transfer among 15 languages, and finds that knowledge transfer between English, Spanish, and French is easier than other combinations of languages.